kavindu26589/weatherprediction/README.md

-# 🌦️ WeatherSL ML RandomForest Project
+# 🌦️ Weather Prediction Project

 Welcome to the **WeatherSL ML RandomForest** repository!
 This project leverages machine learning to analyze and predict weather patterns using a Random Forest algorithm.